-- (B) Planned development housing permits; or - (C) [Multi-family dwelling units.]
-Multi-unit dwellings. - (b) This chapter does not apply to any of the following: - Any development subject to a unilateral agreement or development agreement approved by the city and recorded prior to April 3, 2018; - (2) Any subdivision granted tentative approval of the preliminary subdivision map prior to April 3, 2018; - (3) Any building permit, cluster housing permit, or planned development housing permit application submitted and accepted as complete prior to April 3, 2018; - (4) Any development that meets or exceeds all aspects of the applicable affordable housing requirements of this chapter pursuant to affordable housing requirements imposed by a legal obligation; - (5) Micro-units; - (6) Accessory dwelling units; - (7) Ohana [dwelling] units; - (8) Group living [facilities]; - (9) Special needs housing: - (10) [Time share] Timeshare units; or - (11) Any development for which: - (A) At least 75 percent of the total number of dwelling units in the development are sold to households earning 120 percent and below of the AMI; or - (B) All of the dwelling units in the development are sold to households earning no more than the HUD AMI income limit, and at least 20 percent of those units are sold to households earning 100 percent and below of the AMI.
+- "(b) This chapter does not apply to any of the following:

+- (1) Any development subject to a unilateral agreement or development agreement approved by the city and recorded prior to April 3, 2018;

+- (2) Any subdivision granted tentative approval of the preliminary subdivision map prior to April 3, 2018;

+- (3) Any building permit, cluster housing permit, or planned development housing permit application submitted and accepted as complete prior to April 3, 2018;

+- (4) Any development that meets or exceeds all aspects of the applicable affordable housing requirements of this chapter pursuant to affordable housing requirements imposed by a legal obligation;

+- (5) Micro-units;

+- (6) Accessory dwelling units;

+- (7) Ohana [dwelling] units;

+- (8) Group living [facilities];

+- (9) Special needs housing;

+- (10) [Time share] Timeshare units; or

+- (11) Any development for which:

+- (A) At least 75 percent of the total number of dwelling units in the development are sold to households earning 120 percent and below of the AMI; or - (B) All of the dwelling units in the development are sold to households earning no more than the HUD AMI income limit, and at least 20 percent of those units are sold to households earning 100 percent and below of the AMI.

-SECTION 79.
-In SECTIONS 4 through 78 of this ordinance, ordinance material to be repealed is bracketed and stricken.
+SECTION 78.
+In SECTIONS 4 through 77 of this ordinance, ordinance material to be repealed is bracketed and stricken.
 New material is underscored.
 When revising, compiling or printing this ordinance for inclusion in the Revised Ordinances of Honolulu, the Revisor of Ordinances need not include the brackets, the material that has been bracketed and stricken, or the underscoring.

-SECTION 80.
+SECTION 79.
 This ordinance takes effect upon its approval; provided that:

 - 1. The following sections of the Revised Ordinances of Honolulu 1990 ("ROH"), which incorporate the provisions of Ordinance 22-7, take effect on the same effective date as Ordinance 22-7: - a.
 In SECTION 3 of the bill, Table 21-5.1 ("Table of Permitted Uses"), bed and breakfast home entry; - b.
-In SECTION 3 of the bill, ROH Section 21-5.70-3(a), relating to bed and breakfast homes and transient vacation units; - c.
+In SECTION 3 of the bill, ROH Section 21-6.70-3(a), relating to bed and breakfast homes and transient vacation units; - c.
 In SECTION 24 of the bill, ROH Section 21-4.110-1, relating to nonconforming use certificates for transient vacation units; and - d.
-In SECTION 25 of the bill, ROH Section 21-4.110-2, relating to nonconforming use certificates for bed and breakfast homes. - e.
-In SECTION 65 of the bill, the repeal of the definitions of "bed and breakfast home," "rooming," and "transient vacation unit." - 2.
-In SECTION 70 of the bill, the amendments made to ROH Section 14-10.7 do not affect the repeal date for that section under Ordinance 20-20. - 3.
-Any conditional use permit-minor application for a joint development submitted to the Department of Planning and Permitting and accepted as complete prior to the effective date of this ordinance is not affected by this ordinance.
+In SECTION 25 of the bill, ROH Section 21-4.110-2, relating to nonconforming use certificates for bed and breakfast homes.